Oh, my … as I type these favorite sandwich recipes my appetite alarm is sounding!

 Directions:

 Grill the pastrami on a medium hot grill or in a non-stick skillet after heating the soybean oil and spreading it over the grill or skillet surface.
-The pastrami will shrink in size as it grills and loses moisture.
+Store bought pastrami will shrink in size as it grills and loses moisture.
 This is to be expected and the pastrami is not done until it has shrunken.

 Expect applause.